accelcom-bsc/ecoHMEM/readme.md

 - HA\_TRACE\_NAME: name of the prv trace, without the extension.
 If Extrae is configured to do the merge step, this should match the name used by Extrae.
 - HA\_TRACE\_OUTPUT\_DIR: directory where the profiling trace and postprocessed data will be stored.
 - HA\_ADVISOR\_EXTRA\_ARGS: extra arguments that will be passed to hmem\_advisor.
 - HA\_ADVISOR\_MEM\_CONFIG: path to the hmem\_advisor configuration file.
-This file describes the available memory tiers, their size and the cost weights for loads and stores.
+This file describes the available memory tiers, the size, the cost weight for loads, the cost weight for stores and the associated flexmalloc allocator.
 - HA\_ADVISOR\_OUTPUT\_FILE: path of the output file that will contain the memory object distribution.
-- HA\_FLEXMALLOC\_FALLBACK\_ALLOCATOR: name of the memory tier that will be used when the assigned tier is full.
+- HA\_FLEXMALLOC\_FALLBACK\_ALLOCATOR: name of the flexmalloc allocator that will be used when the rest of allocators are full.
 - HA\_FLEXMALLOC\_MEM\_CONFIG: path of the Flexmalloc configuration file.
 - HA\_LOAD\_FLEXMALLOC\_SCRIPT: path of the script that will be used to load Flexmalloc.
 - HA\_APP\_BINARY: path of your application program.